awslabs/aws-cloudfront-extensions/docs/en/distribution-management/snapshot/overview.md

 ## Snapshot

-A configuration of CloudFront distribution could be very complex, and you may want to save a specific configuration and apply it to current or other distributions in your AWS account.
-This solution allows you to save configuration as “snapshot” so that you can reuse it at any time.
+A Snapshot is a CloudFront Distribution configuration.
+By saving a complex CloudFront Distribution configuration to a Snapshot, the configuration (snapshot)  can be reused to current or other CloudFront Distributions in your AWS account.

 ### Why need to save Snapshot

-Cloudfront configuration is complex, when user spent some time updating the cloudfront configuration, he/she don't want configuration been accidentally updated to wrong configuration.
-So we provide this Snapshot feature to let user create a snapshot so in the future user can compare the current configuration with snapshot or compare different between any two snapshots.
+Configuring CloudFront is a complex, time-consuming task.
+Many misconfiguration or accidentally updated to an incorrect configuration can damage your business.
+Therefore, the Snapshot feature is provided to allow our client to save a reusable and comparable configuration as a Snapshot.
+Eventually, our client will benefit from the Snapshot feature to more effectively and efficiently manage the CloudFront.

 ### How does it work?

-When you create a snapshot, the solution automatically exports the current distribution configuration file in S3 bucket.
-A DynamoDB table is used to store the mapping of the config file and the snapshot names.
+Creating a Snapshot will export the current CloudFront Distribution configuration to a S3 bucket.
+The solution is using a DynamoDB table to maintain the mapping between the CloudFront configuration file and the snapshot name.

 ### How to work with snapshots?